AustinMRobinson/100daysblog/src/pages/blog/days-9-12-of-100-days-of-gatsby.md

 # Contact Form

 I was able to get the contact form up and running with virtually no issues.
-It's dead simple with Netlify forms & Gatsby.
+It's pretty simple with Netlify forms & Gatsby.
 Any questions I had were answered by [this](https://codebushi.com/form-handling-gatsby-netlify/) blog post.
 It seems like a normal form with just a few special affordances to connect to Netlify: `data-netlify-honeypot` and "`hidden"` attributes for a couple inputs.

 The one thing that I personally wanted to nail was a floating label for each form input field.
 I leveraged `react-floating-label-input`, which was a great starting point that I was able to style on top of.
 I also adapted it to create a floating label text area as well.